historia-Inc/WindowTransparency/README.md

     *   Open `Project Settings > Engine > Rendering`.
     *   In the `Postprocessing` category, set `Custom Depth-Stencil Pass` to `Enabled with Stencil`.

+## Important Notes

+*   **Testing:** The features of this plugin do not work correctly in the Unreal Engine editor's PIE (Play In Editor) mode.
+Please test by running as a standalone game or using a packaged build.

 ## Demos